mariorosan/TwentyTwenty-SmoothScroll/README.md

 # TwentyTwenty-SmoothScroll
-VueCLI and CSS3only Smooth Scroll
+VueCLI and CSS3 only Smooth Scroll